Common Edge Lease Extension - Free Consultation

 Common Edge property with a lease extension has roughly the same value as a freehold

-Leasehold properties in Common Edge with in excess of 100 years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges warrant it.
+Leasehold properties in Common Edge with more than 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little upside in buying the freehold unless savings on ground rent and estate charges justify it.

 Lender Requirement